indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Ethereum Sources

 A single Shovel process can connect to many Ethereum sources.
 Each Ethereum source is identified by name and is supplemented with a chain id and a URL.
-Shovel will use the JSON RPC API on the other end of the URL.
-Shovel uses the following RPC methods:
+Shovel uses the following HTTP JSON RPC API methods:

 1. eth_getBlockByNumber
 2. eth_getLogs
+3. eth_getBlockReceipts

+Shovel will choose the RPC method based on what data the integration requires.
+The fastest way to index data is to only use data found in the eth_getLogs response.
+Specifically: `block_hash`, `block_num`, `tx_hash`, `tx_idx`, `log_addr`, `log_idx`, and log topics and events.

 Upon startup, Shovel will use `eth_getBlockByNumber` to find the latest block.
-It will then compare that with its latest block in Postgres to figure out where to begin.
-While indexing data, Shovel will make batched calls to `eth_getBlockByNumber` and a single call to `eth_getLogs` (depending on the configured batch size).
+It will then compare the response with its latest block in Postgres to figure out where to begin.
+While indexing data, Shovel will make batched calls to `eth_getBlockByNumber`, batched calls to `eth_getBlockReceipts`, and single calls to `eth_getLogs` depending on the configured `batch_size` and the RPC methods required to index the data.

 Ethereum sources are defined at the top level configuration object and then referenced in each integration.